opensorcerer20/quizapp/README.md

     -   the children do NOT have flex
 -   flex box and buttons
     -   need additional "alignItems" to "center" for vertical centering
+-   fixing "uselatestcallback" error
+    -   had to add an override in package.json: "overrides": { "use-latest-callback": "^0.2.3" }
+-   default theme vs saved theme
+    -   to have a default theme that doesnt override saved them
+        -   use default value of "null"
+        -   useeffect to run code at start
+        -   try to load theme value from memory
+        -   if not null, use that value
+        -   else use a specified default value

 ## Planned future features